10 States with the Cheapest Home Insurance in 2025

 3. Delaware

 The small coastal state of Delaware pays an average annual home insurance premium of just $964.
-But, like many states on the East Coast, the entire state is at high risk of flooding.
-So homeowners here should use some of that savings to purchase additional flood insurance.
+But like many states on the East Coast, the entire state is at high risk of flooding.
+So, homeowners here should use some of the savings on their regular insurance to purchase additional flood insurance.

 2. Alaska